xylous/settle/doc/projects.md

 directory that contains at least one note, i.e. at least one Markdown file.

-The catch is that only the root of your Zettelkasten directory and only the subdirectories it contains can count as projects.
+The catch is that only the root of your Zettelkasten directory and only the *direct* subdirectories it contains can count as projects.
 That is to say, if the root of your Zettelkasten is at `~/docs/zettelkasten`, then `~/docs/zettelkasten/myproject` can be a project, but `~/docs/zettelkasten/myproject/mysubproject` cannot.
 Likewise, since `~/docs` isn't a subdirectory of your Zettelkasten's root, it can't can't count as a